tvedtorama/restdbNative/README.md

-An Auth0 powered todo-app in react-native connected to the restdb.io plug and play database.
+## An Auth0 powered todo-app in react-native connected to the restdb.io plug and play database.

+Using the [restdb.io cloud database](https://restdb.io) to persist tasks.
+See [this blog post](https://restdb.io/blog/#!posts/57cece1a2d5dbc27000000d3) for a similar example using their "pages" web technology.

-Tech stack
+### Tech stack

+**Libraries**

 * react-native
 * [Auth0](https://github.com/auth0/react-native-lock)